slackpanos/SlackOnly-Docs/FAQ.md

 Information for developers can be found in [DEVELOPERS](https://slackonly.com/developers.html).

+## Does SlackOnly provide a repository for Slackware-current?

+In the past a repository was provided.
+It is difficult to provide a quality repository for Slackware-current because it is a moving target.
+Often updates to Slackware-current happen on a daily basis and makes it very difficult to provide quality packages that will function with Slackware-current.
+Additionally, there are some packages introduced to Slackware that are only available on Slackware-current.
+Our upstream, SlackBuilds.org, only supports stable Slackware releases for this reason.

+In the future support may be reintroduced but presently has been removed.

 ## How can you contact the SlackOnly maintainer?

 Email is the best way to contact us.
 Send all inquiries to: